johansenja/quince/README.md

 ### Current status

-Proof of concept, but [working in production](https://quince-rb.herokuapp.com/), and with decent performance despite few optimisations at this stage
+Early, but [working in production](https://quince-rb.herokuapp.com/).
+Expect more features and optimisations to come, but also potential for big changes between versions in the early stages.

 ### How it works